securefederatedai/openfl/docs/running_the_federation.rst

 Director-Based Workflow
 =======================
-The :ref:`director-based workflow <director_based_workflow>` uses long-lived components in a federation.
+The :ref:`director-based workflow <director_workflow>` uses long-lived components in a federation.
 These components continue to be available to distribute more experiments in the federation.

 - The *Director* is the central node of the federation.
 This component starts an *Aggregator* for each experiment, sends data to connected collaborator nodes, and provides updates on the status.
 - The *Envoy* runs on collaborator nodes connected to the *Director*.
 When the *Director* starts an experiment, the *Envoy* starts the *Collaborator* to train the global model.